Coaching at DESS

 Our Coaches at DESS

-I have been a teacher and Foundation Stage Phase Leader at DESS since 2008 and completed the BSC ILM Level 3 coaching qualification in 2012.
+I started DESS in 2008 and completed the BSC ILM Level 3 coaching qualification in 2012.

 “I know that I have actions to do in a reasonable timeline, I don’t feel pressured as I feel I have set realistic targets”

 “The coach did make me challenge my scaling, she made me realise I am not a zero!”